peereflits/docker-vs-aspire/README.md

 # 2024-11-22 DXT .NET-Community meeting

-This repos contains sample code for the DXT .NET Community meeting on  22 november 2024.
+This repo contains sample code for the DXT .NET Community meeting on  22 november 2024.

+The sample code is build around an application that holds a Blazor WASM frontend, a .NET Core Backend API, that relies on a SQL Server database.

+There are three different projects:
+* [local](./src/Readme.01.local.md): the default and initial solution/application that should run in a local configuration (it works on my machine)
+* [docker](./src/Readme.02.docker.md): the default solution that runs on docker locally on Docker Desktop.
+* [aspire](./src/Readme.03.aspire.md): the default solution that runs with .NET Aspire

+Both `docker` and `aspire` have an *initial* solution (a copy of the default solution) with some blank files or projects to be filled in by you; the *final* solution hold a working implementation.

 ## Links